What’s going on in Sacramento?

 At the interview, the U.S. citizen spouse needs to demonstrate that they are making above 125% of the poverty guidelines: documents such as your latest income tax returns with the Affidavit of Support as part of the greencard application should also be included.
 You are also required to produce passport photos, proof of U.S. Citizenship for the U.S. citizen spouse and proof of lawful entry into the United States.

 These are some of the documentary requirements.
 I’ve just mentioned a few but it’s important that you know all of those requirements.
-When you file your application for a greencard, you can contact us to schedule a consultation at our offices in Sacramento or Santa Clara.
+When you file your application for a greencard, you can contact us to schedule a consultation at our offices in Sacramento or Stockton.
 We can discuss this in further detail, or you can access the forms on the USCIS website in order to comprehensively provide all the necessary documentation.